JuriBuora/JuriBuora.github.io/index.md

 permalink: /
 ---

 Welcome to my blog.
-This is your homepage where daily notes will appear.
-Below are your posts (Day 01, Day 02, ...).
+This is my homepage where daily notes will appear.
+Below are my posts (Day 01, Day 02, ...).

 <ul>
   {% for post in site.posts %}